 From early childhood, Dr. Keyzom Bhutti knew she wanted to be a healer.
-Born in 1951 in the village of Tana Phunkyll in eastern Tibet, the child of pious Vajrayana parents, she is now a prominent Tibetan Buddhist physician based in Somerville, Massachusetts.
+Born in the village of Tana Phunkyll in eastern Tibet, the child of pious Vajrayana parents, she is now a prominent Tibetan Buddhist physician based in Somerville, Massachusetts.

 “Even at a very early age I felt a strong connection with healing,” Dr. Bhutti relates, recalling her aspiration as a young girl.
 “When I was in school, I was always thinking about asking for help to achieve this.
 Before I would go to sleep I would pray to be a healer.
 Back then, I never thought I would become a doctor; I wanted to be a nurse, so I would pray to be sent to some hospital to become a nurse.
 I really wanted to help the suffering of people.
 Morning, evening, I would pray that I could do something good for other people.”